Alaska Hiking, Glaciers, and Kayaking

 - Enjoy a very scenic ferry crossing across Prince William sound keeping an eye out for marine wildlife.

-- Relax in boutique mountain lodges and cabins for 4 nights with front yard views of mountains, glaciers, and rivers.
+- Relax in authentic mountain lodges and cabins for 4 nights with front yard views of mountains, glaciers, and rivers.

 - Actively experience Alaska with an Explorer Chick Guide who will ensure you hike the best trails.